 Please contact our office to find out when the next meeting is scheduled.
 If you would like to add something to the agenda, you must let us know in advance so that we have ample time get your item added.

-You must submit this request in writing.
+You must submit your request in writing.
 This can be submitted via fax or email.

 This often occurs when the battery runs low.
 If you’ve had the gate remote for several years, it could just be natural wear & tear.
 New remotes can be purchased through Preferred Communities.
 The gate remotes have nothing to do with the gate code changes.

-Information on the appeal process can be found by clicking “Appeal Process” under “Homeowners”.
+Information on the appeal process can be found by clicking “Appeal Process” under “Homeowner Resources”.

 You may do the following if you believe you were mistakenly cited: